-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Operating and Financial Review.
+The activities of the College, together with the factors likely to affect its future development and performance are set out in the Strategic Report.
 The financial position of the College, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.

-The College has £583,000 of loan outstanding with bankers on terms negotiated in 2013, and a further £3,153,000 of loan outstanding to Plymouth City Council on terms negotiated in 2016.
+The College has £250,000 of loan outstanding with bankers on terms negotiated in 2013, and a further £2,930,000 of loan outstanding to Plymouth City Council on terms negotiated in 2016.
 The College's forecasts and financial projections indicate that it will be able to operate within existing facilities for the foreseeable future.

-Despite the challenges as a result of COVID-19, the College group delivered an underlying operational performance ahead of budget in 2020/21, although this was in part attributable to guaranteed income streams offset by savings in premises and non-pay spend.
+Despite the challenges of post COVID-19 and other factors, the College Group delivered an underlying operational performance ahead of budget in 2021/22, although this was in part attributable to guaranteed income streams offset by savings in costs.
 On a day to day basis, the College proactively manages its cost base and has aligned staffing levels to delivery requirements whilst maintaining high quality teaching, learning and assessment, and student outcomes.
-The College carefully monitors cashflow through daily and weekly cashflow forecasts and reports against loan covenants within the monthly management accounts.
+The College carefully monitors cashflow and reports against loan covenants within the monthly management accounts.
 Plans are monitored regularly by the Board.

-Assuming no adverse change to funding levels in Further Education, the Financial Plan which underpins the Strategic Plan indicates an operational surplus will be achieved in 2021/22 and this will be maintained into 2022/23.
-There will be challenges due to the ongoing nature of any further COVID-19 restrictions, but the improved position for 2020/21 and the high levels of cash balances in hand at the end of July mean the College is well positioned to weather the financial impacts over the next year.
-The budget set was a prudent budget.
+Assuming no adverse change to funding levels in Further Education, the Financial Plan which underpins the Strategic Plan indicates a small operational surplus will be achieved in 2022/23 and this will be maintained into 2023/24.
+There may be challenges due to the ongoing nature of any further post COVID-19 restrictions, however this will be closely monitored to mitigate any risks.